Python-templates/sklearn-project-template/README.md

     'SVC':SVC,
 }
   ```
-Majority of algorithms implemented in `SK-learn` library could be directly imported and used.
-Some algorithm needs some modification before usage.
-An example is Partial least squares (PLS).
+Majority of algorithms implemented in `SK-learn` library can be directly imported and used.
+Some algorithms need a little modification before usage.
+Such an example is Partial least squares (PLS).
 Modification is implemented in `wrappers/wrappers.py`.
 In case you want to implement your own method it can be done as well.
 An example wrapper for Savitzky golay filter is shown in `wrappers/data_transformations.py`.
 Implementation must satisfy standard method calls, eg. fit(), tranform() etc.

 ## Customization